Chemical Biology Doctoral Program Student Handbook

 Proposals not written in this format will not be accepted.
 The proposal must be distributed to the Dissertation Committee at least two weeks prior to the exam.

 At the Candidacy Exam, the student presents a brief summary of their research proposal (less than 15 slides); this may include preliminary measurements but should not be a seminar-style presentation.
 Students will be examined on knowledge of the background subject areas and on their research plans.
 Students are expected to have a good understanding of the goals, directions, importance and pathways of the proposed research.
 Students should be prepared to propose alternatives and discuss background material concerned with that proposal.
 Students should also demonstrate that they are making reasonable progress towards their doctoral research.
 Given interruptions for questions and answers, it is expected that the exam will take no longer than two hours.
 Immediately following the meeting, the committee will determine whether or not the student is admitted to candidacy.
 In the event that the committee deems a student's performance unsatisfactory, the student may be granted a second attempt at the exam.
-Please note that Chembio 990 will automatically be changed to Chembio 995 once a student achieves candidacy.
+NOTE: CHEMBIO 990 will automatically be changed to CHEMBIO 995 once a student achieves candidacy.

 Annual Dissertation Meeting